ministryofjustice/staff-device-dns-dhcp-infrastructure/README.md

 ## Authentication with Azure AD

-Azure AD provides our authorization backend is not provisioned through CLI/Terraform instead follow this guide for manual steps to build Azure AD infrastructure.
+Azure AD provides our authorization backend and is not provisioned through CLI/Terraform.
+Follow this guide for manual steps to build Azure AD infrastructure.

 [Azure AD manual provisioning guide](docs/azure_ad.md)